RASL — Retrieval of Arbitrary Structures & Links

 host

-character or to the end of the string.
-Store that in cid. - If cid is not a valid CID ([cid]), return failure.
+part of the parsed URL and store that in cid. - If cid is not a valid CID ([cid]), return failure.

 -